 What is the estimated tax liability?
 How much do you need to set aside in your business to meet those liabilities?
 Is there anything overdue?
 Management accounts will help you put the necessary steps in place to ensure that the business has enough in the bank at the end of the year.
 Any missed tax payments will also be highlighted to help you avoid late penalties.

 4. Profits and dividends

-Management accounts are effectively a snapshot of your company financial information.
-They will indicate the company’s performance and let you know how much profits are in the company available for withdrawal as a dividend.
-Knowing the accurate figures will help you avoid accidentally taking too much and paying interest or additional tax.
+Management accounts are a snapshot of your business’s financial information at a given time.
+They will indicate how much profit is available for possible withdrawal.
+Knowing the accurate figures will help you plan better.

 If you are interested in how we can help you maximise your limited company’s potential, please contact us via email@example.com or call 0800 917 9100.